Wales, Maine

 Wales is a town in Androscoggin County, Maine, United States.
 The population was 1,608 at the 2020 census.
 It is included in both the Lewiston-Auburn, Maine Metropolitan Statistical Area and the Lewiston-Auburn, Maine Metropolitan New England City and Town Area.
+The town is home to the Wales Airport.
+The regional Oak Hill High School opened in Wales in 1976.

 Geography

 According to the United States Census Bureau, the town has a total area of 16.83 sqmi, of which 15.95 sqmi is land and 0.88 sqmi is water.